• Skip to primary navigation

 Domain Alerts monitor new domain name registrations so that you can learn about new and potentially problematic names.

-Many companies find that the best way to control their time and expense with Alerts is to hire an intermediary that not only has access to the services that charge money but also knows how to set them up properly.
+Many companies find that the best way to control their time and expenses with Alerts is to hire an intermediary with access to the services that charge money and knows how to set them up properly.

 Photo credit: Tokyoship (Wikimedia)